When the first bonded pan rolled off our Pennsylvania assembly line 50 years ago, it forever changed how cookware was crafted.

 Handled with care

-Once it’s inscribed, [Metalcrafter Number 8] punches pairs of holes 180 apart then fastens the handle(s) with steel rivets so strong, they’re known for never coming off.
+Once it’s inscribed, [Metalcrafter Number 8] punches pairs of holes 180 degrees apart then fastens the handle(s) with steel rivets so strong, they’re known for never coming off.

 End of the line